Family values statements can be beneficial tools for incorporating sustainable investing strategies into personal trusts.

-But one category of investors remains on the sidelines: trustees of personal trusts.
-Despite modern trust laws in a growing number of states, which permit trustees to consider sustainable investing factors, many trustees may still presume that sustainable investing is inconsistent with their fiduciary duties.
+One category of investors, however, remains largely on the sidelines: trustees of personal trusts.
+Despite growing numbers of states passing modern trust laws that permit trustees to consider sustainable investing factors, many trustees may still presume that sustainable investing is inconsistent with their fiduciary duties.

-It is no surprise then that we increasingly find ourselves helping sustainably inclined trust clients navigate this dilemma.
+Northern Trust Wealth Management increasingly supports sustainably inclined trust clients as they navigate this dilemma.
 For grantors, the solution is relatively straightforward: They can draft provisions into their trusts that expressly allow sustainable investments.
-For beneficiaries of trusts that lack this language, another rising trend provides a promising path forward: family values statements.
+For beneficiaries of trusts lacking this language, family values statements provide a promising path forward.

 Bridging Sustainable Investing with Fiduciary Duties